Bambu Spares Storage Box Build Guide

 This assortment of M3 SHCS has most of the required screws (and you could use the M3x6 SHCS in place of the BHCS, but if you have the BHCS around, they would be a better choice).
 These M3x6 BHCS will work, but I usually buy assortments (like this one), since metric screws (and M3 in particular) always come in handy for 3D printer repairs and projects.

 Note that some of the pics here will look different than the final version.
 That's because, I'm perfectly happy to use my prototype design, which has about 95% of the features of the final version, and has the same functionality.
-I just don't want to waste filament (and add to a landfill), just to re-print an entire project, when I make an minor improvement, but I will test the components that are changed.
-So don't worry, you are getting latest and greatest version, with all the improvements (despite what you see in the pics here).
+When I make an minor improvement I don't reprint the entire project unless its necessary (but I will test the component that is changed).
+Doing things this way saves on filament (and also does not add more junk to a landfill).
+The downside is that my version is usually a bit less than the final version.
+But don't worry, you are getting latest and greatest version, with all the improvements (despite what you see in the pics here).

 Printing Suggestions

-Since some of the parts require a bit of flexibility, therefore I recommend printing in PETG over a more brittle material such as PLA.
+Since some of the parts require a bit of flexibility, I recommend printing the latch parts, the handle, and the small clips for the wipers and cutters in PETG over a more brittle material such as PLA.
+The main case and other parts which do not flex can be made from PLA or whatever your preferred material is.

-The parts are designed to be printed without supports, they are not oriented for printing (so some will need to be rotated in the slicer).
-You can use the included .3mf files with Orcaslicer which will save a lot of time (since that will take care of part orientation and other settings).
+The parts are designed to be printed without supports, but they are not oriented for printing (so some will need to be rotated in the slicer).
+You can use the included .3mf files with Bambu Studio or Orcaslicer, which will save a lot of time (since that will take care of part orientation and other settings).

-The parts are designed to be printed without supports, they are not oriented for printing (so some will need to be rotated in the slicer).
-You can use the included .3mf files with Orcaslicer which will save a lot of time (since that will take care of part orientation and other settings).
+The parts are designed to be printed without supports, but they are not oriented for printing (so some will need to be rotated in the slicer).
+You can use the included .3mf files with Bambu Studio or Orcaslicer, which will save a lot of time (since that will take care of part orientation and other settings).

 However, if you cannot use the .3mf files, and therefore need to set the files up manually, the tips below may be helpful.
-They are based on Orcaslicer as well.
+They are based on Bambu Studio and Orcaslicer as well.

 The following parts will need to be printed in multiples (quantities are in “( )”):